johnros/johnros.github.com/_posts/2015-06-12-building-blocks-of-machine-learning.md

 ## The Kernel Trick

-As previously stated, it is typically impossible so solve some risk miminization problem over an infinte dimensional function space.
+As previously stated, it is typically impossible so solve some risk minimization problem over an infinite dimensional function space.
 Exceptions arise, however, if using a particular type of [regularization](#inductive-bias).
 Indeed, it was [Grace Whaba's](http://www.stat.wisc.edu/~wahba/) observation, when studying smoothing splines, that with the right regularization, the solution to a risk minimization problem in an infinite dimensional function space, is contained within a finite dimensional simple space (that of [cubic splines](https://en.wikipedia.org/wiki/Spline_(mathematics))).
 This observation was later generalized to what is currently known as the Kernel Trick.